malhamdoosh/abseqPy/README.md

 1. [pandas](http://pandas.pydata.org/)
 2. [BioPython](http://biopython.org/)

-Additionally, you will also need R installed in your machine [unless you choose not to](#r-library-dependencies).
+Additionally, you will also need R installed on your machine [unless you choose not to](#r-library-dependencies).

 > macOS users will also require the psutil library.